December 2, 2024

-In a catch-22 scenario, while cloud computing promises cost-effective scalability, inadequate management can result in financial waste, prompting a shift back to on-premises solutions for some companies
+In a catch-22 scenario, while cloud computing promises cost-effective scalability, inadequate management can result in financial waste, prompting some companies to shift back to on-premises solutions.

 6 min read